jstone08/comp20-jstone/mbta/README.md

 1) The entirety of lab10 has been implemented correctly.

-2) I worked with Hazen Breen on setting up the API key and designing our own logo via illustrator.
+2) I worked with Hazen Breen on parsing the MBTA data.

-3) I spent approximately 2 hours completing the assignment.
+3) I spent approximately 6 hours completing the assignment.